TEAMMATES/teammates/devdocs/troubleshooting-guide.md

   ![troubleshooting-test-1.png](images/troubleshooting-test-1.png)

-  Here’s a better place for it.
+  Here's a better place for it.
 Just drag the tab and drop it alongside the Project Explorer tab.

   ![troubleshooting-test-2.png](images/troubleshooting-test-2.png)